francescovenica/sample-app/PART-2.md

 };
 ```

-this code is not 100% complete, to understand all the components I've used I suggest to check the repo where you can see everything.

-We can now create a new page for the todos, let's start with the server side part:
+I suggest you to have a look to the repo in order to understand how the components I've used works.
+You are now able to register a new user and login, I'm sure you are going the get an error after signup/signin as we are redirecting the user to the `todos` page that we don't have yet, let's create the page for the todos, we'll start from the server side:

 ```
 export const getServerSideProps = withAuth(